Skip to content

 2. Validate: The handler checks entity existence, field validity, required data

-3. No-op check: For update events, compares new value against current value (trimmed).
+3. No-op check: For update events, compares new value against current value (exact match).
 Identical values return NoChange

 4. Apply: The handler mutates the in-memory document